Your money-making expert. Financial journalist, TV and radio personality.

 You could also offer a pet B&B to take a dog or small pet, such as a hamster, home with you for a few days, offering full-time company to a pining pooch, or moving in for short periods of time, especially with cats.
-Best only to do this if you’re experienced at full time pet care.
+It’s best only to do this if you’re experienced at full time pet care.
 See how to set up a pet sitting operation in our article here.

-When a dog does it’s business in a public place (eg. footpaths, parks, playgrounds, public beaches etc.) you have to clean it up by law and dispose of it properly.
-If you do not, you can be given a £50-£80 on the spot fine.
+When a dog does its business in any public place, you have to clean it up by law and dispose of it properly.
+If you don’t, you can be given a £50-£80 spot fine.

-FindExtraWork recommends signing an agreement with any new customers in order to protect yourself from liabilities.
+Find Extra Work recommends signing an agreement with any new customers in order to protect yourself from liabilities.

-Also include an agreement by the owner that the dog will have an annual vaccination and regular worming in to stop the possible spread of disease to other dogs in your care.
+Also include an agreement by the owner that the dog will have an annual vaccination and regular worming to stop the possible spread of disease to other dogs in your care.

 You could also include a clause for Covid-19 protocol.
 This could include having a lead that only you use, providing hand sanitiser if you have to enter their home and minimising contact.